Stateless nation: Nationalism and stateless nations

 People with a common origin, history, language, culture, customs or religion can turn into a nation through the awakening of national consciousness.
 A nation can exist without a state, as is exemplified by the stateless nations.
 Citizenship is not always the nationality of a person.
 In a multinational state, different national identities can coexist or compete: for example, in Britain English nationalism, Scottish nationalism, and Welsh nationalism exist and are held together by British nationalism.
 Nationalism is often connected to separatism because a nation is considered to achieve completeness through its independence.

 Throughout history, numerous nations declared their independence, but not all succeeded in establishing a state.
 Even today, there are active autonomy and independence movements around the world.
 The claim of the stateless nations to self-determination is often denied due to geopolitical interests and increasing globalization of the world.
 Stateless nations sometimes show solidarity with other stateless nations and maintain diplomatic relations.

 List of stateless nations

-The following is a list of ethnic and national groups where there exist notable independence movements as evidenced by standalone Wikipedia articles.

 States made bold under the "homeland" column are countries of the respective ethnic groups which are native to them and still host the majority (more than half) of their population.